lpolerecky/point/tests/testthat/_snaps/misc_utils.md

-# consistency of the zeroCt and cov_R
+# the output of zeroCt and cov_R is consistent

     Code
       zeroCt(real_IC, "13C", "12C", file.nm)